 In Android, every investigator has his own distinct plot to unfold, affecting the controlling player’s overall victory conditions.
 Players are given liberty to pursue a happy ending in their investigator’s personal life, or they can devote themselves to the investigation, neglecting their own happiness.
 There are benefits and detriments to both choices, and each player decides how his investigator will invest his short supply of time.

 To represent this personal struggle, Android uses plot cards to emulate each investigator’s story progress.
 Players can ensure that they receive a happy ending by accumulating more good baggage than bad baggage, as instructed by their plot cards.
 Louis Blaine, for example, is a corrupt cop riddled with guilt and shame.
 His marriage is on the verge of collapsing.
 Depending on how Louis spends his time and how he handles the case, his relationship with his wife will be directly affected.
 Perhaps Louis needs to save his marriage, gaining good baggage by sacrificing time out of his investigation.
-Or he could decide to focus on his job, alienating his wife, thus gaining bad baggage.
+Or he could decide to focus on his job, alienating his wife and gaining bad baggage.

 Finding a Balance

-There is a light and dark aspect to everything in Android; and nearly every choice has repercussions.
+There is a light and dark aspect to everything in Android, and nearly every choice has repercussions.
 Each player has access to light cards that positively affect his investigator.
-But to play these cards, players have to “shift” their investigator toward their darker side.
+But to play these cards, players have to shift their investigator toward their darker side.
 Light cards represent good things that happen during each character’s investigation.

 For example, Rachel Beckman has a deteriorating relationship with a father.
 As an honorable cop, he does not approve of her decision to work as a bounty hunter.
 They have a troubled past they are trying to work through, but it takes time and effort on both sides.
 Rachel can spend some extra time reconciling with her father.
 However, doing so might cause her to be less focused on the case, failing to gather enough evidence to pin the crime on her hunch.
 On the other hand, she just might be able to reconcile her father issues if she can sacrifice even a few hours out of her week, earning a happy ending to her plot.
-These happy endings can potentially swing the player’s score during the final phase of the game.
+These happy endings can potentially swing your score during the final phase of the game.

 Now It’s Personal